nZEDb/nZEDb/docs/CodeStyle.md

   i.e. release_naming_regexes AS rnr

-* Fields referencing fields in other tables (usually indexed fields), should use the table name followed by the field name separated by an underderscore. i.e. videos_id is a reference to videos.id (the id field in the videos table).
+* Fields referencing fields in other tables (usually Primary Keys or indexed fields), should use the table name followed by the field name, separated by an underderscore. i.e. videos_id is a reference to videos.id (the id field in the videos table).
+ Fields using ids from an external source (such as IMDb, AniDb, etc.) should not have the underscore. i.e. anidbid, imdbid.

+##Pull Requests
+* Any changes to the database should be in a single SQL patch of the format +1~<table>.sql.
+If it is for more than a single table us 'multiple' as the <table> identifier.
+However, if a single patch becomes to complicated or confusing to read, it is acceptable to break it up into smaller more concise files (increasing the initial digit for each successive file).